-The description of the valuation techniques and inputs used in the fair value measurement are as follows:
+Details of the valuation techniques used in measuring fair values of investment properties are as follows:

 Discounted Cash Flow Approach

 Under the DCF approach, a property's fair value is estimated using explicit assumptions regarding the benefits and liabilities of ownership over the asset's estimated useful life including an exit or terminal value.
 As an accepted method within the income approach to valuation, the DCF approach involves the projection of a series of cash flows on a real property interest.
 An appropriate, market-derived discount rate is applied to projected cash flow series to establish the present value of the income stream associated with the investment property.